That estimated dollar amount reflects a -91.1% plunge from $1.065 billion 5 years earlier during 2017.

 From the more granular four-digit Harmonized Tariff System code level, monumental or building stone represent Palestine’s most valuable exported product followed by ethylene polymers, virgin olive oil, tobacco cigarettes and fresh or chilled cucumbers.

-Palestine’s top 10 exports accounted for two-thirds (66.4%) of the overall value of its global shipments.
+Palestine’s top 10 exports generated 91.1% of the overall value of overall Palestinian global shipments in 2021.

-The leading decliner among the top 10 Palestinian export categories was iron and steel which declined by -29%.
+The leading decliner among the top 10 Palestinian export categories was stone, plaster, cement and asbestors which shrank by -97.2% outpacing Palestine’s sales of expor0074ed aluminum (down -95.6%) and vegetable, fruit or nut preparations (down -87.5%).

 The following types of Palestinian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.